LGMchili/Notes/README.md

 - **Cnvlutin: Ineffectual-Neuron-Free Deep Convolutional Neural Network Computing.** (University of Toronto, University of British Columbia)
     - *A DNN accelerator that can dynamically eliminate most ineffectual multiplications.*
-    - *Targets the convolutional layers of DNNs which dominate the execution time*
+    - *Targets convolutional layers of DNNs which dominate the execution time*
+    - *CNV decouples the neuron lanes (input channel) which were working synchronously, allowing them to proceed independently*
+    - *only non-zeros appear in the input buffer (eliminated at output of the preceding layer), stored by value and index (generate on-the-fly)*
+    - *input neurons is divided into several blocks by dimension, independently process each brick, but some lanes may have wait other lanes complete the processing of current window*
+    - *further improve performance by pruning weights close to zeros, with a loss in accuracy*
 - **EIE: Efficient Inference Engine on Compressed Deep Neural Network.** (Stanford University, Tsinghua University)
     - *First acclerator for sparse and weight sharing neural networks*
         - *achieves weight sharing by store only index of quantized weights (a shared table between PEs)*